Skip to Content

 The Venetian offers several restaurants, from fancy sit-downs to run-of-the-mill establishments catering to casually dressed casino goers (we’re looking at you, the guy in cargo shorts and a Hawaiian shirt).

 The best restaurant at The Venetian is Black Tap, a burger place with THE BEST milkshakes.
-The place almost always has a line.
+There is almost always a line.
 TAO Asian Bistro is a solid runner-up for delicious food, and Delmonico Steakhouse is the ideal destination when you want to put a big dent in your wallet.

 Unique Selling Points

-The Venetian’s indoor river and the gondola ride is probably its most notable feature, but the style of the hotel is also something you’ll enjoy if you’re looking for true Las Vegas excess.
+The Venetian’s indoor river and the gondola ride are probably its most notable features, but the style of the hotel is also something you’ll enjoy if you’re looking for true Las Vegas excess.

 The décor of The Venetian’s rooms is super luxurious and polar opposite of many modern hotels’ minimalistic style.
 From the remote-control curtains to the larger-than-average furniture (the beds seem huge), the hotel does a fantastic job of giving you luxury with just the right amount of gaudiness.